Biden slams Trump for cutting health programs before coronavirus outbreak

 In particular, he cited “draconian cuts” the White House proposed to the budgets of “the very agencies that we need to fight this outbreak,” including the National Institutes of Health, the Centers for Disease Control and Prevention (CDC) and the United States Agency for International Development (USAID).

-A spokesman for Trump’s re-election campaign did not immediately respond to a request for comment.
+Matt Wolking, a spokesman for the Trump campaign, responded that Biden had made “foolish comments” as vice president in 2009 about avoiding airplanes during a swine flu crisis and “caused a public panic.”

+“In contrast, President Trump is listening to medical and scientific experts and taking every responsible precaution to protect the American people,” he said.

-The Trump administration declared a public health emergency on Friday and blocked foreign nationals who have travelled to China from entering the country.
-They also planned to impose a two-week quarantine on U.S. citizens who have travelled within the past two weeks to China’s Hubei Province, the epicentre of the coronavirus epidemic.
+The Trump administration declared a public health emergency on Friday and blocked foreign nationals who have traveled to China from entering the country.
+They also planned to impose a two-week quarantine on U.S. citizens who have traveled within the past two weeks to China’s Hubei Province, the epicenter of the coronavirus epidemic.